 How to Remove Japanese Knotweed

 These recommendations are primarily for homeowners and communities that would like to start working in their neighborhood greenspace.
-For each species, we recommend herbicide-free control methods but have added an herbicide option for some species for those who are comfortable using them.
+For each species we recommend herbicide-free control methods, but have added an herbicide option for some species for those who are comfortable using them.
 These methods were selected while keeping in mind limiting soil disturbance, reducing herbicide use, and avoiding harm to other species that may be present whether they be other plants/animals.
 Manual removal is possible for all of them if you have the time.
-If the infestation is overwhelmingly severe/large, we suggest you look into professional control.
+If the infestation is overwhelmingly severe or these tips aren’t proving effective, we suggest you consider qualified professional services.

-This plant is one of the hardest plants for us to remove, even professionally.
+This plant is one of the hardest plants to remove, even professionally.

 If you have any questions about this guide please email firstname.lastname@example.org.